chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-mixer-using-single-rotating-frame/3d-mixer-using-single-rotating-frame.rst

     \nabla \cdot \mathbf{u} &= 0   \\
     \frac{\partial \mathbf{u}}{\partial t}  + \mathbf{u} \cdot \nabla \mathbf{u} &= -\frac{1}{\rho} \nabla p  + \nu \nabla^2 \mathbf{u} +\mathbf{f} - \underbrace{\Omega \times \mathbf{u}}_{Coriolis} - \underbrace{\Omega \times (\mathbf{q} \times \mathbf{u})}_{Centrifugal}

 where :math:`\mathbf{q}` is the position in the fluid with respect to the center of rotation and :math:`\mathbf{\Omega}` is the angular velocity of the rotating reference frame.
-The Coriolis force adds a velocity dependant force to the Navier-Stokes equations whereas the centrifugal forces is independent of the flow and only modifies the pressure field.
+The Coriolis force adds a velocity dependent force to the Navier-Stokes equations whereas the centrifugal forces is independent of the flow and only modifies the pressure field.

 In this example, we will start by simulating the case when :math:`Re = 1` and then follow with simulations for :math:`Re` values ranging from :math:`0.1` to :math:`100` to generate :math:`N_p` vs :math:`Re` curves.